Our program has always been regarded as a place where friendly and collegial relationships flourish between faculty and house staff.

 Dr. Ajagbe is originally from Nigeria where she had most of her formal education including her medical school training at Obafemi Awolowo University.
 She moved to the US and completed her pediatric residency training at Mount Sinai School of Medicine and Nassau University Medical Center here in NY where she stayed on to serve as Chief Resident.
 She came to Upstate in 2011 and joined the Pediatric Faculty as one of our pediatric hospitalists.
 She was the recipient of the 2017 Pediatric Faculty Award which is presented by the pediatric residents.
 She became our Associate Program Director in 2016.
 Her areas of clinical expertise are in treating hospitalized children.
 Her academic interests include medical education, improving communication skills for providers and patient education.

-Residency Program Coordinator: Patty Mondore, MA
+Residency Program Administrator: Patty Mondore, MA